Tips on Use

 Remember that if you have not used your gift card within a time period set by state law, the unused card balance may become subject to escheat under various state unclaimed property statutes.
 These time periods set by state law usually are two, three or five year periods.
 If the remaining card balance becomes unclaimed property subject to a state unclaimed property law, the Card Issuer may be required to escheat the card balance to a state in an amount and at the time required by the state law.
 At that time, you may lose the ability to use your gift card.
 If this occurs with respect to your gift card, you may inquire about the status of your card by contacting us.
 See Contact Us.
 For information about escheat and unclaimed property, visit www.unclaimed.org.

 Remember that your card is a limited-value and limited-use store card.
 It is not a credit card, a debit card, asset account, or a deposit account.
 Your gift card is not a bank issued card.
 The funds loaded on the gift card are not segregated or kept in a fund pending use of the card.
 Therefore, the gift card obligation is not backed by segregated cash funds.

-Remember to safeguard your gift card.
-Although it is not cash, you should safeguard your gift card like cash.
-Your gift card is not subject to replacement if it is lost, stolen or damaged.
-Therefore, you will bear the risk of any lost, stolen or damaged gift card.
+Remember to safeguard your card.
+Although it is not cash, you should safe guard your card like cash.
+Your card is subject to replacement if it is lost, stolen or damaged.